WINTER SEASON NOTIFICATION

 All ATVs and UTVs must display either a Wisconsin registration or an ATV trail pass to ride on our trails.
 Only machines meeting the state definition of an ATV/UTV are allowed on these trails.
 Please follow this link for the state definitions and registration/pass information.

 Some township ordinances allow for ATV/UTV use of the town roads and others do NOT allow it.
 It is the rider’s responsibility to contact the township in which you plan to ride in and get the current rules pertaining to ATVs/UTVs and the town roads.
 Please follow this link for contact information for the individual townships for their rules and regulations.

 NO OFF TRAIL USE IS ALLOWED - Please stay on the trails.
 Much of our trail system is on private land, and we appreciate the easements granted by our generous land owners.
 It only takes one person to have the entire trail system shut down.

 Caution: Trail maintenance vehicles may be on the trails at any time.

 It is your responsibility to know where you are and whose property you are on.
 Please be careful, be respectful to other trail users, and ride safely.

 For specific information on our trails, follow these links:

 Maps, Rules, and Pass & Licensing Information

-Sign up here to receive trail notifications via email or text.
+To sign up to receive trail updates via email or text, click here.